Moths of North Carolina

 Habitats: Our records come almost entirely from hardwood forests growing on rich soils, including brownwater river floodplains in the Coastal Plain, riparian and basic-mesic forests in the Piedmont and Mountains (including rich cove forests).
 Additionally, there are several records from the Great Dismal Swamp State Park, possibly associated with blackwater swamp species of Ash (i.e., Carolina or Pumpkin Ash).

-Larval Host Plants: Stenophagous.
-Mainly on Ash but Wagner (2005) also lists Fringe Tree and Lilac (also in the Oleaceae). - View
+Larval Host Plants: Larvae are stenophagous, feeding mainly on ash, but Wagner (2005) also lists Fringe Tree and lilac (also in the Oleaceae).
+In North Carolina, larvae have been found on White Ash and Green Ash. - View

 Observation Methods: Originally recorded as feeding on flowers but the tongue is small and with no recent nectaring records, feeding is questionable.
 Adults come readily to lights but not to baits.